What is a physician assistant?

 A PA exercises considerable autonomy in diagnosing and treating patients, but the supervising physician and state law determine the scope of a PA’s practice.
 PAs practice in a wide variety of specialties and settings.

-How are physician assistants trained?
+How are physician assistants educated?

 How do I become a PA at MEDEX Northwest?

 MEDEX Northwest, the University of Washington School of Medicine’s Physician Assistant Program, is one of approximately 170 accredited PA programs in the United States.
-MEDEX is one of the very few with over 40 years providing training to successful graduates.
+MEDEX is one of the very few with over 40 years providing education to successful graduates.
 MEDEX is committed to educating experienced health personnel from diverse backgrounds to practice medicine with physician supervision.
 The program provides a broad, competency-based curriculum that focuses on primary care with an emphasis on underserved populations.